Seoul represents the futuristic race South Korea has run over the past years.

 It has been recognized as a World Cultural Heritage site by UNESCO in 1997.

-The “Secret Garden” (Huwon) in Changdeokgung remains a little bit mysterious up until today because there are only a limited number of people admitted each day.
+The “Secret Garden” (Huwon) in Changdeokgung, one of the most beautiful places in Korea, remains a little bit mysterious up until today because there are only a limited number of people admitted each day.

 The secret garden boasts a gigantic tree that is over 300 years old, a small pond and a pavilion.